Definition of “Foreigner”

 9. Engineering service

 10. Construction, except:

-(a) Construction of things providing fundamental services to the general public in the field of public utilities or transport requiring special tools, machinery, technology or construction expertise, with a foreign minimum capital of Baht 500,000,000 or more.
+(a) Construction of things providing fundamental services to the general public in the field of public utilities or transport requiring special tools, machinery, technology, or construction expertise, with minimum foreign capital of Baht 500,000,000 or more.